Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Introduction

 \section{Introduction}

 Cancer survival has dramatically improved over the last few decades and an increasing number of patients is being cured of cancer \cite{dalmaso2020}.
-Evidence of recovery from this severe illness holds the potential to counter discrimination and social stigma.
-For instance, individuals cured of cancer should have the \textit{right to be forgotten} \cite{scocca}, ensuring access to financial and insurance services under the same conditions as those who have never had the disease \cite{massart2018,saul2018}.
+Evidence of recovery from this severe illness has the potential to counter discrimination and social stigma.
+For instance, individuals cured of cancer should have the \textit{right to be forgotten} \cite{scocca}, meaning that they should have access to financial and insurance services under the same conditions as those who have never had the disease \cite{massart2018,saul2018}.

-The percentage of patients cured of the disease, as well as the time after which a patient can be considered cured, is of significant interest to public health.
+The percentage of patients cured of cancer, as well as the time after which a patient can be considered cured, are of significant interest to public health.
+Indeed, through this information it can be assessed whether the introduction of a new drug or healthcare policy at the population level is effective in the effort to defeat cancer.
+The calculation of these indicators is possible thanks to cancer registries, which, since their establishment, have systematically collected information on all cancer patients within a specific geographical area.
 However, estimating these measures poses challenges.
 In real-world scenarios, many competing mortality causes coexist with the one under investigation \cite{tsiatis2014}, and, to provide accurate cure indicators and draw cancer-specific conclusions, it is essential to isolate the risk of death attributable only to the disease.
-Within this context, our interest lies in estimating the survival of patients as if the disease of interest were the sole possible cause of death, an estimand known as \textit{Net Survival}.
-In the cause-specific settings, the Net Survival can be easily estimated by using the cause-of-death information for each patient in the cohort, censoring those patients died from other causes.
-However, in population-based cancer registration, the cause of death is obtained from death certificates, which are often inaccurate \cite{begg2002} or even missing.
+Otherwise, we would not be able to determine whether the changes observed in patient survival are actually due to improved survival from cancer itself, or simply to patients not dying earlier from other causes.
+Within this context, our interest lies in estimating the survival of patients as if the disease of interest were the sole possible cause of death, an estimand known as \textit{Net Survival} (NS).
+In the cause-specific settings, NS can be estimated by using the cause-of-death information for each patient in the cohort, setting deaths due to cancer as the event of interest and deaths due to other causes as censoring.
+However, in population-based cancer registration, the cause of death is obtained from death certificates, which are often inaccurate \cite{percy1981,ashworth1991,begg2002} or even missing.